-You can access the BFM & CAIIB’s other paper Study material which is applicable for the June Exams this 2023 through website as well as android & iOS apps.
-The links are given at the end of the contents of CAIIB Study Material:
+You can access the BFM & CAIIB’s other paper Study material which is applicable for the June Exams this 2023 through the website as well as Android & iOS apps.
+The links are given at the end of the contents of the CAIIB Study Material:

 What is in CAIIB’s LATEST STUDY MATERIAL OF BFM 2023: